Quezon: Demographics

 The inhabitants are mostly Tagalogs.
 The population is concentrated in the flat south-central portion which includes Lucena City, Sariaya, and Candelaria.
 After World War II, Infanta and surrounding towns received migrants from Manila, Laguna, Rizal and Batangas.
-People from Marinduque moved to the southern part of the Tayabas Isthmus and the Bondoc Peninsula.
+People from Marinduque and Romblon moved to the southern part of the Tayabas Isthmus and northern parts of the Bondoc Peninsula.
+Visayans from Panay, Negros, Cebu, Bohol, Siquijor, Eastern Visayas and Masbate moved to the southernmost towns of Bondoc Peninsula, particularly in San Francisco and San Andres (people from Romblon are also Visayans).
 Ilocanos from Ilocos Region, Cagayan Valley, Central Luzon and Cordillera Administrative Region migrated to the northernmost towns of General Nakar, Infanta and Real, and even to Tagkawayan.
 Bicolanos from Bicol Region migrated to the easternmost towns of Calauag and Tagkawayan.

 Filipino Chinese also have a long history in Tayabas (modern Quezon, Aurora and Marinduque provinces).
 In 1939, the province ranked 5th among all provinces including Manila in terms of the concentration of Filipino Chinese.
 This ethnic group has a long history of being active in business and commerce as shown by the business chambers existent before.
-However, as the Chinese intermarried with locals, these groups have dwindled in number.
+However, as the Chinese have intermarried with locals, these groups have dwindled in number.

 The province used to be home to various Aeta tribes.
 Other terms used to call them include "Umag", "Ata", "Atid", and "Itim".
 The Aeta used to clear coconut plantations and other odd jobs in exchange for food or clothing.
-These people, though seem as uncivilized by some, have a very rich culture.
+These people, though seen as uncivilized by some, have a very rich culture.
 Some forms of their art include body scarification.
-The Aeta cause wound on their skin in various parts of their body including back, arms, legs, hands, calves and abdomen.
+The Aeta cause wounds on their skin in various parts of their body including back, arms, legs, hands, calves and abdomen.
 They then irritate them during healing using fire, lime and other materials to form scars.
-They also bore holes on their septum and then proceed to decorate it with a sliver of bamboo.
+They also bore holes in their septum and then proceeded to decorate it with a sliver of bamboo.
 The Aeta also have various musical instruments like the nose flute and the gurimbaw, a stringed instrument made of coconuts, fibers from lukmong vines and bamboo.

 Languages

-There are five indigenous languages in Quezon province.
-There are the dominant Tagalog language, the Manide language in the east and a small portion in the north, the Agta Dumagat Umiray language in the north and a small area in the center, the already-extinct Katabaga language which used to be in the south, and the endangered Alabat Agta in Alabat island.
+There are five indigenous languages in Quezon Province: the dominant Tagalog language, the Hatang Kayi language in the north, the Manide language in the east and a small portion in the north, the Umiray Dumaget language in the north and a small area in the center, the already-extinct Katabangan language, which used to be in the south, and the Inagta Alabat language on Alabat Island, which is classified as Critically Endangered, meaning the youngest speakers are grandparents and older and they speak the language partially and infrequently and hardly pass it on to their children and grandchildren anymore.